 Next, select your candle color.
 The energy of the color is so important in boosting events/wishes to form.

-Here is a list of colors, days and astrological signs to help you manifest a more positive energy for your New Year’s resolutions:
+Here is a list of colors, days, and astrological signs to help you manifest more positive energy for your New Year’s resolutions: